 Face-to-face store visits might be touchpoints.

 There can be multiple touchpoints in a single stage.
 So don’t worry about listing down all the touchpoints.

-Benefit: For marketing team to customise their message.
+Benefit: For the marketing team to customize their message.
 Communication team to understand the stage and design communication around the stage.

 Communication channels throughout that stage.